Sepehr-Sobhani/tweeter/README.md

 Tweeter is a SPA inspired by Twitter.
 This app is a full stack web application using:

-- Front-end: HTML, CSS, JS, jQuery and AJAX
+- Front-end: HTML, SCSS, JS, jQuery and AJAX
 - Server: Node, Express

 This app is a project assignment from Lighthouse Labs for The Web Developer Bootcamp.
 Only the server code and database "dummy" data were given as this was a project for client-side development.
-All CSS, JS, jQuery, and AJAX coding was performed by the developer.
+All SCSS, JS, jQuery, and AJAX coding was performed by the developer.

 ## App Highlights